-Maximum residue level for zoxamide
+Maximum residue levels for zoxamide

 - Food safety